Meet the feisty, 5-foot-tall thorn in the side of India's prime minister

 "What she wears is a conscious decision to project a simple, grassroots, common person.
 That is the image she has cultivated and honed in West Bengal — this image of being an elder sister, a mother figure, somebody who is fond of your family," Paul, her biographer, says.

 That's not unlike the image Modi has cultivated on the national stage.
-Modi was a tea seller as a teenager; Banerjee gave lessons at the milk booths.
+Modi was a tea seller as a teenager; Banerjee worked at the milk booths.
 Both Modi and Banerjee are single, childless, from humble roots, said to be workaholics, devoted to their politics.

 Another part of the image Banerjee has cultivated is that of a survivor — and possibly, a master of political theater.
 In May, she campaigned in state elections with a cast on her leg after she was injured in a melee that some of her party members blamed on operatives from Modi's BJP.
 A BJP spokesman accused Banerjee of "putting up a drama" — essentially, milking her injuries for public sympathy.